hpc4cmb/toast-workshop-trieste-2019/README.md

 ## Meals

+We will provide coffee and snacks for the scheduled coffee breaks.
 Unfortunately we are unable to cover the expenses for meals.
 The canteen of the ICTP institute will be accessible to all the participants for lunch.